A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Nelson-Yasue Stochastic Mechanics

-where $E_{t}$ denotes the conditional expectation at time \emph{t}. \footnote{Note that although Equations (1-2) are formally the same as those used for the kinematical description of classical Brownian motion in the Einstein-Smoluchowski (E-S) theory, the physical context is different; the E-S theory uses (1-2) to model the Brownian motion of macroscopic particles in a classical fluid in the large friction limit \cite{Nelson1967}, whereas Nelson uses (1-2) to model frictionless stochastic motion (conservative diffusions) for elementary particles interacting with a fluctuating ether fluid that permeates the vacuum.} It is further hypothesized that the magnitude of the diffusion coefficient $\nu$ is proportional to the reduced Planck's constant, and inversely proportional to the particle mass \emph{m} so that
+Note that although Equations (1-2) are formally the same as those used for the kinematical description of classical Brownian motion in the Einstein-Smoluchowski (ES) theory, the physical context is different; the ES theory uses (1-2) to model the Brownian motion of macroscopic particles in a classical fluid in the large friction limit \cite{Nelson1967}, whereas Nelson uses (1-2) to model frictionless stochastic motion (i.e., ``conservative diffusions'' \cite{Nelson1985}) for elementary particles interacting with a fluctuating ether fluid that permeates the vacuum.